fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightMetastore.md

 ```

 ### -Credential
-Specifies the credentials that are used to access a ssNoVersion database.
+Specifies the credentials that are used to access a SQL Server database.

 ```yaml
 Type: PSCredential